H-Madhav/image-processing-api/README.md

 # Getting Started with image-processing-api

-This project was bootstrapped with [TypeScript & Express](https://github.com/madhav1993/image-processing-api).
+This project was bootstrapped with [TypeScript, Express & jasmine ](https://github.com/madhav1993/image-processing-api).

 ## Install all the dependency